luciomartinez/tweet-pure-links/README.md

 ##Use it

-Just open Twitter, navigate to your timeline and surf the web without dealing with the Twitter URL shorten system!
+Just open [Twitter](https://twitter.com) or [TweetDeck](http://tweetdeck.twitter.com/) and navigate thru your timeline without dealing with the Twitter URL shorten system!

 __Before:__